CharlesDavidEly/advanced-monte-carlo/README.md

 ![Screenshot](MonteCarloEqn.jpg)

-The above formula is the core of the stock price Monte Carlo simulation concept, modeling geometric Brownian under the risk-neutral measure.
+The above formula is the core of the stock price Monte Carlo simulation concept, modeling geometric Brownian motion under the risk-neutral measure.
 A simulated stock price can be conceptualized as the previous day's stock price multiplied by *e* to the sum of 1) some drift (scaled by time step *Δt*), and 2) a random walk (scaled by *√(Δt)*).

 ## Drift